How do you nurture ‘Know, Like, Trust’?

 Build personality into your business writing

-During the course of your everyday business writing, try to keep the ‘Know, Like, Trust’ principle in mind.
-Consider how you can help nurture each step through what you write – whether it’s an introductory email, a response to a proposal request, a blog article, your social media profile or copy on your website.
+During the course of your everyday writing for and about your business, try to keep the ‘Know, Like, Trust’ principle in mind.
+Consider how you can help nurture each step through what you write – whether it’s an introductory email, a response to a proposal request, a blog article, a podcast guest appearance pitch, your LinkedIn profile or copy on your website perhaps.

 If you can nail this ‘Know, Like, Trust’ thinking in your written communications, it’s easier for you to become known for your particular area of expertise.
-That will help you to build up an audience of interested followers, some of whom will then be far more inclined to become loyal customers.
+That will help you to build up an audience of interested followers (and potential referrers), some of whom will then be far more inclined to ultimately become loyal customers and ongoing advocates too.

 Consider these pointers: